ome/omero_search_engine/docs/configuration/configuration_installation.rst

 Application installation using Docker
 =====================================

-Ubuntu, CentOS 7 and Rocky Linux 9 images are provided.
+Ubuntu and Rocky Linux 9 images are provided.

 * The user may build the Docker image using the following command::